 I began counselling as a volunteer with Victim Support in the early 1990’s.
-I studied degrees in Psychology and Social Psychology, preferring to understand human behaviour holistically in terms of the social, family and cultural context in which we live, rather than a purely medical model (although this has an important place).
-I have also had a long term interest in Buddhist teachings and have felt drawn to exploring the spiritual dimensions of life.
-I discovered a course that brought these interests together and I studied Buddhist Psychology through the Amida Trust and qualified as a counsellor in 2012.
+I studied degrees in Psychology and Social Psychology.
+I take a holistic view of human behaviour and consider the social, family and cultural context in which we live, rather than adopting a purely medical model (although this has an important place).
+Buddhist teachings have been a long term interest of mine and I have felt drawn to exploring the spiritual aspects of life.
+The course I took at the Amida Trust, brought these interests together.
+I studied Buddhist Psychology and qualified as a counsellor in 2012.
 This counselling is broadly “humanistic” in orientation.
 You don’t need to be Buddhist or spiritual to come to me for counselling.

 I am a member of the BACP (British Association of Counselling & Psychotherapy).
 I abide by their ethical framework.

 During 6 years in private practice, I have worked with people with a range of issues.
 You never stop learning as a counsellor and I undertake regular professional development.
 I have studied short courses including; Trauma informed therapy, Therapy in Nature, Sand Tray work, Narrative Therapy, Process Orientated Psychology and ACT (Acceptance & Commitment Therapy).
 These all provide useful guides to therapy, but I feel it most important that I come to each session with an open mind and heart rather than a rigid set of techniques.